This homemade Greek olive bread is filled with kalamata olives, roasted red peppers, and scallions. It’s so flavorful and super easy to make!

-I kept this bread recipe vegan this time around but while recipe testing, I added a nice big handful of crumbled feta cheese and Oh my God was it delicious!
-Here are the ingredients that I used plus some more options:
+I kept this bread recipe vegan this time around, but I added a nice big handful of crumbled feta cheese while recipe testing, and Oh my God, was it delicious!
+Here are the ingredients that I used, plus some options:

-- Pitted Kalamata Olives: since the recipe calls for a large amount of olives (1 and 1/2- 2 cups) I prefer to buy the olives already pitted.
+- Pitted Kalamata Olives: since the recipe calls for a large number of olives (1 and 1/2- 2 cups), I prefer to buy the olives already pitted.
 Then, I roughly chop them.
-Costco carries very good quality pitted olives as do many Mediterranean specialty food stores.
+Costco carries very good quality pitted olives, as do many Mediterranean specialty food stores.
 Feel free to use a combination of your favorite olives if you prefer.

 - Scallions: I love scallions because they’re delicate and light and don’t release a ton of liquid.
 Feel free to substitute leeks (they will require sautéing before they’re added to the bread) or caramelized onions.

 - Roasted Red Peppers: I always have a jar or two of roasted red peppers.
 They’re delicious in salads, soups, stews, savory pies, bread, and dips.
 Basically good to add to anything savory 😁

 - Dried Crushed Oregano: Greek or Mexican oregano is my favorite.
 However, you can substitute dried rosemary or thyme instead of oregano.
 Mint or dill would be delicious, too.